inorbit-ai/ros_amr_interop/README.md

 # ROS AMR interoperability packages

-This repository is intended to host a collection of ROS packages to ease the integration of ROS based robots with different interoperability standards, with a focus on AMRs (Autonomous Mobile Robots).
+This repository hosts a collection of ROS packages to ease the integration of ROS based robots with different interoperability standards, with a focus on AMRs (Autonomous Mobile Robots).

-## Packages
+## Packages in this repository

 ### Mass Robotics AMR Interop Sender for ROS2